Xu Yi (Han dynasty): Life and career

 Xu Yi was born in Dongguan in Langye commandery, present day Yishui in Shandong.
-In the 190's as the land plunged into civil war, Xu Yi fled across the Jiang river but when the young local warlord Sun Ce sought to recruit him, Xu Yi changed his name and fled back home in disguise.
+In the 190s as the land plunged into civil war, Xu Yi fled across the Jiang river but when the young local warlord Sun Ce sought to recruit him, Xu Yi changed his name and fled back home in disguise.
 He later joined the staff of Cao Cao, the Minister of Works, (putting it sometime between 196 and 208) and controller of the Han Emperor.
-Later he accompanied the now Chancellor Cao Cao in the 211 campaign against Ma Chao and the Liang warlords who had risen up for fear Cao Cao was intending to attack.
-After Cao Cao's victory, there were concerns that the Land Within the Passes (the territory around the Western Han Dynasty capital Chang'an) was unsettled and not yet secure so Xu Yi was made Chief Clerk and placed in Chang'an to help secure the area.
+Later, he accompanied the now Chancellor Cao Cao in the 211 campaign against Ma Chao and the Liang warlords who had risen up for fear Cao Cao was intending to attack.
+After Cao Cao's victory, there were concerns that the Land Within the Passes (the territory around the Western Han dynasty capital Chang'an) was unsettled and not yet secure.
+So Xu Yi was made Chief Clerk and placed in Chang'an to help secure the area.
 Earning praise there, Xu Yi was promoted to Inspector of Yong.
 When Cao Cao became Duke of Wei in 213, Xu Yi was recalled to Cao Cao's capital and joined his Secretariat as a Master of Writing.

-Over time, Xu Yi became an enemy of the powerful official Ding Yi and despite advice to show him respect, refused to defer to Ding Yi and made no response to his accusations as he was confident Cao Cao would see through Ding Yi's attempts against him and in his own abilities to protect himself.
+Over time, Xu Yi became an enemy of the powerful official Ding Yi and despite advice to show him respect, Xu Yi refused to defer to Ding Yi.
+Xu Yi made no response to Ding Yi's accusations, as he was confident Cao Cao would see through Ding Yi's attempts against him and trusted in his own abilities to protect himself.
 Influential Attendant Huan Jie acted to protect Xu Yi and in 216 Cao Cao moved Xu Yi away from his court position as Junior Clerk in the Department of the East, leading Cao Wei and Jin commentator Fu Xuan to remark that Cao Cao showed limits to his wisdom as, due to Ding Yi's influence, he had turned against two good officials: demoting Xu Yi and forcing the death of senior official Cui Yan.
-However, though Xu Yi was moved out of Ye itself, his new appointment to the post of Administrator of Wei, given it covered Cao Cao's capital of Ye and his ducal seat, was still a position of some trust and import.
-The next year when Cao Cao went to attack Sun Quan at Ruxu he made Xu Yi Chief Clerk and had him look after his capital at Ye while Cao Cao was away on camapign.
-Cao Cao praised Xu Yi's loyalty and integrity, knowing he could trust his affairs to Xu Yi's hands but urged him to be less strict, Xu Yi would later rise to head the Secretariat.
+However, though Xu Yi was moved out of Ye itself, his new appointment to the post of Administrator of Wei Commandery, given it covered Cao Cao's capital of Ye and his ducal seat, was still a position of some trust and import.

+The next year when Cao Cao went to attack Sun Quan at Ruxu he made Xu Yi Chief Clerk and had him look after his capital at Ye while Cao Cao was away on campaign.
+Cao Cao praised Xu Yi's loyalty and integrity, knowing he could trust his affairs to Xu Yi's hands but urged him to be less strict.
+Xu Yi would later rise to head the Secretariat.